ngxs/store/docs/advanced/style-guide.md

 Actions should ALWAYS use the `payload` public name

 ### Action Operations
-Actions should NOT deal with view related operations (i.e. showing popups/etc)
+Actions should NOT deal with view related operations (i.e. showing popups/etc).
+Use the event stream to handle these types of operations.